wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Spells/Chaos.md

 Fomorian: Rule-breaking as sabotage
 Gnosticism: Inversion of mainstream religion

-Malus (Chaos 1): Imbue 2.
-At the next 2 turn starts, imbue 1 less Advorsus (Chaos 2): Imbue 4.
-At the next 3 turn starts, imbue 1 less Liberation en-n-Arkhon (Chaos 3): Imbue 6.
-Next turn, you cannot imbue Unweaving en-t-Fate-String (Chaos 4): Imbue 8.
-99 CD t-Apostasis en-te-Demiourgos (Chaos 5): Imbue 5.
+Malus (Chaos 1): Reduce a CD.
+Next turn end, imbue 1 less Advorsus (Chaos 2): Imbue 3.
+At the next 3 turn ends, imbue 1 less Unweaving en-t-Fate (Chaos 3): Imbue 6.
+99 CD Liberation en-n-Arkhon (Chaos 4): Buff your Ardor/Cunning/Vision for 3 turns.
+The turn after the buff expires, you cannot imbue t-Apostasis en-te-Demiourgos (Chaos 5): Imbue 5.
 For the next 3 turns, units cannot imbue

-Haeresis (Chaos 1, Order 1):
-Sacrilegium (Chaos 2, Order 1):
+Haeresis (Chaos 1, Order 1): Imbue 1 less at the next 2 turn ends, then imbue 4 Sacrilegium (Chaos 2, Order 1):
-t-Apocryphon en-Johannes (Chaos 3, Order 1): Select an ally and upgrade one of their ACT slots with “if you use a different ACT type than last turn here, imbue 1.
-Downgrade when you stop” p-Eucharist en-te-Demiourgos (Chaos 4, Order 1):
+t-Apocryphon en-Johannes (Chaos 3, Order 1): For the next 3 turns, gain Cunning/Vision.
+Extend this buff each turn you imbue 0 or 5+ p-Eucharist en-te-Demiourgos (Chaos 4, Order 1): Each turn you imbue 0 or 5+, imbue 2

 p-Name en-te-True-God (Chaos 3, Order 2): If you imbue 0 next turn, imbue 10 at that turn's end